stakater/finops-docs/content/troubleshooting.md

 kubectl describe offering <name>
 ```

 The condition message names the blocking resources.
-Delete or migrate those dependents first, then retry the Offering deletion.
+Delete or migrate those Subscriptions first, then retry the Offering deletion.

-### Offering rejected on create

-Admission rejects an Offering at creation time when the `compatibility.requiredOfferings` list contains a cycle or a self-reference:

-- `CircularDependencyDetected` — the `requiredOfferings` graph forms a cycle (for example, Offering A requires B, and B requires A).
-- Self-reference — the Offering lists its own name in `compatibility.requiredOfferings`.

-Remove the cycle or the self-reference from the Offering spec and resubmit.

 ### Subscription `status.costs` is empty